top of page

 Finding the 'right' therapist for you

 I did a post around what approach you might want to consider, however now I feel it's time to address the actual person sitting with you as the therapist.
-The process I've detailed below is mostly related to searching for a therapist in private practice, generally, going through the NHS or charities may mean you don't have as much choice with who you're lined up with - though you always have the right to ask for someone else if you're uncomfortable in any way!
+The process of finding the 'right' therapist for you is detailed below and mostly relates to searching for a therapist in private practice.
+Generally, going through the NHS or charities may mean you don't have as much choice with who you're lined up with - though you always have the right to ask for someone else if you're uncomfortable in any way!

 I've had this talk often with people from different areas of my life, around how to choose your therapist, and I don't think there's an easy answer, however there are a few things that you can take into consideration when looking for a therapist/counsellor/psychotherapist.